File MIES_Hashmap.ipf¶

 Rehashes if required and returns a modified hashmap pass-by-reference.

 The load factor (number of available entries vs filled entries) is determined.
-And if that is above HM_MAX_LOAD_FACTOR we create a new hashmap with the doubled size and add all existing entries to it.
+And if that is above HM_MAX_LOAD_FACTOR we create a new hashmap with a large enough size and add all existing entries to it.

 Complexity: Usually amortized O(1) but in the worst case O(n)